domui/core/README.md

 ### `HStack`

-Horizontal stack view with `view` presentation.
-Useful for presenting items one under another.
+Horizontal stack element which presents `view`.
+Useful for presenting items side by side.

 ```
 HStack([